Storm Damaged Landscape Trees

 Hurricanes, Tornadoes, and Ice Storms can all damage landscape trees

-- Avoid tree species with brittle wood, weakly attached limbs, or spreading, codominant branches/trunks, weeping or vase like crowns that are more susceptible to storm damage.
+- Avoid tree species with brittle wood, weakly attached limbs, or spreading, codominant branches/trunks, and weeping or vase-like crowns that are more susceptible to storm damage.

 - Trees with upright, narrow crowns, or fewer and thicker branches are less susceptible to storm damage.